henryhkb/henryhkb/README.md

 ### Hi, I'm Henry Kofi Brandoh 👋
+I am a passionate and self-taught full stack Developer with the LAMP(Linux, Apache, MySQL, PHP) from Ghana.

 - 🔭 I’m currently working on a digitalized transportation system in my country(Ghana)
 - 🌱 I’m currently learning Object Oriented Programming using PHP and Laravel